gonzalotr11/economic-security-mental-health-chile/output/README.md

-# Output
+# output

-This folder is used for generated tables, figures, and robustness outputs.
+This folder stores generated tables, figures, logs, and intermediate files.

-Generated output files are not included in the repository by default.
+Generated outputs are ignored by Git.